Joy-analyst/Iris-classification/README.md

-# Iris-classification
-# Iris Classifier Web App 🌸
+# Iris Classifier Web App

 This project is a Streamlit web application that predicts the species of an Iris flower based on user-provided sepal and petal measurements.
 The goal was to build an interactive interface that allows anyone to input values and receive an instant prediction using a trained machine learning model.